LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 the one that is going to be used now, is adorned with percentage damage bonus collected from the whole equipment of the pointman.
-If the dice are displayed with upper-case `D` instead of lower-case `d`, the weapon has additional effects apart of the usual kinetic damage.
+If the dice are displayed with upper-case `D` instead of lower-case `d`, the weapon has additional effects apart of the usual kinetic damage and any additional direct damage, such as wounding or burning.
 The nature of the effects can be appraised via the equipment outfit menu.

 Weapon damage and other item properties are displayed using